sora-xor/sora-docs/src/explore-blocks.md

 In other words, a block explorer is an online blockchain browser that reveals the data of individual blocks and transactions.
 With this tool, we can monitor transaction histories and balances of addresses.

-The SORA mainnet currently implements the [Subscan](https://sora.subscan.io/) block explorer.
-The SORA network block explorer is supported by the Subscan team.
+The SORA mainnet uses the [SoraMetrics SORA v2 dashboard](https://sorametrics.org/sorav2) for block explorer and on-chain analytics data.

 You can find any information that you need on: